salman-da10/Python-Healthcare-Data-Analysis-EDA-Visualization/README.md

 cd 7day-python-healthcare

-Install dependencies:
+# Install Dependencies:

 pip install pandas matplotlib seaborn
 Open the notebook or scripts to explore tasks day by day.

-📝 Notes
+# 📝 Notes

 The dataset used is healthcare-related (patients, hospitals, admissions, charges).

-Tasks are structured progressively — from Basic inspection → Intermediate cleaning → Advanced analysis → Visualization.
+Tasks are structured progressively, from Basic inspection → Intermediate cleaning → Advanced analysis → Visualization.

 All exercises use Pandas for data analysis and Matplotlib/Seaborn for visualizations.

+Datasets are also provided inside the repository in a separate dataset folder.

 You can replace the dataset with any healthcare dataset that has similar columns (Age, Gender, Diagnosis, Admission Date, Discharge Date, Charges, etc.).